-- · Define the model - · Define the score function
+- · Define the model

+- Define the score function

-Configure the optimization algorithm(s)
+- Configure the optimization algorithm(s)

-We'll explain these various parts of a configuration later in this manual.
+These various parts of a configuration are explained further in this manual.

 OptaPlanner makes it relatively easy to switch optimization algorithm(s) just by changing the configuration.
 There's even a Benchmark utility which allows you to play out different configurations against each other and report the most appropriate configuration for your problem.
 You could for example play out tabu search versus simulated annealing, on 4 queens and 64 queens.